PeachyDB-Inc/PeachyDB/README.md

 PeachyDB is a horizontally scalable database intended to overcome the shortcomings of Apache Cassandra.
 We are mostly compatible with CQL, differences are noted below.
 This note contains various issues that a customer should be aware of when utilizing this product.
 All the commands and examples to run a cluster and drive it with a client are provided in a separate document.
 Reading this document is a pre-requisite to understanding this product.

-**Prerequisite**: Please read Apache Cassandra CQL documentation to understand the below.
+**Prerequisite**: Please read <a href="https://https://cassandra.apache.org/doc/latest/" title="Documentation"> Apache Cassandra CQL documentation </a> to understand the below.

 **Product Status**: Beta release.